 Project Director Pete Geddes expressed pride in the team's achievements: “I am so proud of the Moray West project team and our supply chain partners, which have worked tirelessly, professionally, and safely to ensure we are able to celebrate reaching the First Power milestone on Moray West.”

-With additional projects underway in the and the operational Moray East project, Ocean Winds continues to play a significant role in the UK's energy transition strategy.
+With additional projects underway in the UK and the operational Moray East project, Ocean Winds continues to play a significant role in the UK's energy transition strategy.
 The company remains committed to fostering local opportunities and contributing to clean energy production through advanced offshore wind technologies in the Moray Firth region and beyond.